ivanaszuber/Misc-Documentation/doc/tracking_and_control.md

 that are used under named conditions), Sustainability (the ability of the software to easily support future

 modifications), Portability (the ability of software to be transferred from one workplace to another).

+In addition to named software characteristics, the OMS system will have to fully adhere to the defined user

+requirements.
+The user requirement specification will be developed as a separate document and delivered to all

+members of the team.
+The document will be fully evaluated and discussed on the initial team meeting, and

+appropriate evaluation, verification and testing of these requirements will be done by the project manager and the

+testing team thought the life cycle of the project.

+The complete list of quality standards, policies, tools and methods which will be used in the OMS project will be

+specified in the OMS project SQA plan.
+The SQA plan will be delivered as a separate document, together with the

+specification requirements document, and discussed on the team meeting.
+It is the responsibility of the project

+manager to explain and emphasize the importance of these documents and adherence to the requirements,

+standards, and policies contained within them.